nikolas-n/Speedport-Plus-Cosmote-Router-hacks/README.md

 If an endpoint is valid but not activated, i.e. does not return the relevant data, then it will at least return that JSON.
 For example, PhoneDialedCalls.json, PhoneMissedCalls.json and PhoneTakenCalls.json are examples of such responses.

 ## List of the available endpoints
-The Speedport Plus router has the following endpoints.
+The Speedport Plus router has the following endpoints (you can also find them in the `endpoints_list.txt` file):

  - Abuseadv.json
  - Abuse.json